alpha60-devops/alpha60-swarm-media-probe/docs/architecture.md

 ![Layered architecture](assets/layered_architecture.svg)

-The program is a compact pipeline rather than a framework. `main.cpp` owns the lifecycle and calls four source-level modules in sequence.
+The program is a compact pipeline. `main.cpp` owns the collection lifecycle and coordinates five production source-level modules.

 ### 1. Input and torrent model